 Mixed bottom ash and fly ash is sent to staging piles within the landfill to be sold at a later time.
 The moisture content in the mixed CCR material aids in forming an encapsulating outer shell to minimize fugitive emissions from wind-blown activity.
 To prevent fugitive emissions associated with windblown activity in the unencapsulated landfill, drier fly ash and economizer ash will be mixed with the higher moisture content bottom ash mixtures.
-In addition and on an as-needed basis, a water truck will be used to wet down the exposed, dust prone areas.
-At the end of each day, exposed areas of the existing landfill or new lateral expansion areas will be watered and compacted to minimize dust emissions until the next day of activity.
+In addition, and on an as-needed basis, a water truck will be used to wet down the exposed, dust prone areas with water.

+At the end of each day as necessary, exposed areas of the top surface of the landfill or new lateral expansion areas will be sprayed with water and/or reused leachate and compacted to minimize dust emissions until the next day of activity.
 During high-wind conditions, if visible emissions are observed at the facility property line, the exposed and/or dust prone areas of the landfill will be watered and disposal operations will cease until the wind-speeds decrease to an acceptable level and visible emissions are not observed at the facility property line.
-All watering of CCR material is done in quantities so as not to accumulate free liquids.
+All watering or application of reused leachate to CCR material is done in quantities so as not to accumulate free liquids.